tillknuesting/grpcMiddlewareAuthentication/README.md

 # grpcMiddlewareAuthentication
 This is an example implementation of using [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware) auth package for header based authentication.
-The main goal is here to show the usage of AuthFuncOverride so that the auth middleware makes an exeption for the getToken methods.
+The main goal is here to show the usage of AuthFuncOverride so that the auth middleware makes an exeption for the getToken methods and need not to be authenticated.
+This would make sende when there is a "get token" service on the same server as authenticated services.